-Three-pound [1.4kg] allowance in November and December, two pounds [0.9kg] in January, one pound [0.5kg] in February, except qualifying tournaments that are scratch weight.
+Three-pound allowance in November and December, 2 pounds in January, 1 pound in February, except qualifying tournaments that are scratch weight.

 Maximum of five hours and minimum of one-half hour unless otherwise mutually agreed upon.
-(Contestant must face away from the dial or weight scheduled to begin.
+(Contestant must face away from the dial or weight indicator of the scale.)